 Since June 2020, the Company has been party to a Data Transfer Agreement with St. Jude Children's Research Hospital ("St. Jude") under which Mustang will reimburse St. Jude for costs associated with St. Jude's clinical trial for the treatment of infants with X-linked severe combined immunodeficiency ("XSCID"), whereby the Company will continue to reimburse St. Jude for costs incurred in connection with this trial.
-Since inception, the Company has reimbursed St. Jude \$3.4 million.
+In April 2024, the Company terminated its license agreement and the associated Data Transfer Agreement with St. Jude, in exchange for a mutual release of liability and forgiveness by St. Jude of all amounts previously owed by the Company.